nilaybhima/alltechstuff/docs/_posts/2018-08-27-vsts-azure-array-override-param.md

 read_time: true
 ---

-Recently, I wanted to deploy an Azure App Service along with different slots from a VSTS Release Definition.
+Recently, I wanted to deploy an Azure App Service along with different slots via a VSTS Release Definition.

 For this, I had to override an Array parameter that accepted slot names in the ARM template using the Azure Resource Group Deployment Task.